pariterre/KinoveaAnalyse/README.md

 # How to use
 For simplicity, you can create a conda environment with the command: `conda env create -f env.yml` assuming a conda environment is install on your computer.
-Thereafter, you can run the example
+Thereafter, you can run the example by running `python Analyse.py`